 - I appreciate you thinking of me, but…

 Summer can be tricky, especially for someone early in sobriety.
-During these times, you should lean on your support team.
+During these times, you should lean on your support team and recovery community.
 Sponsors, coaches, and peers in recovery understand what you are going through, so do not hesitate to ask for guidance.
 Talk about your struggles and cravings with a counselor or sponsor and seek out meetings to reinforce the message of recovery.

 The longer summer days give us more variety in daily activities, and vacations offer a break from work and responsibilities.
-This is a great time to reset and minimize the worries and stress mentally.
+This is a great time to reset and mentally minimize worries and stress.
 Focus on the present and be proud of your current place on your path to recovery.
 There is a reason you are sober, and that is because you put in the work to get there, celebrate!

 Within that same mindset, don’t let ego or excitement get you off track.
 It is easy to lose focus in a new place, with new friends, or during new activities.
 Enjoy yourself, but always be on alert for triggers that may influence you to jeopardize your recovery.